 Food isn’t the only thing your dog needs.
 He’ll also need a bed, collar, leash, some toys, and other items.
 Fortunately, there are a few avenues by which you can often find low-cost or free versions of these supplies.

 Your vet may be willing to provide services at reduced fees.
 Most vets go into the field of animal care because they love animals.
 This means that they’ll often be willing to work with you to ensure you can afford the care your pet needs.
-They may be willing to reduce the fees associated with various services, do small things (like nail trimming and tooth brushing) for free, or allow you to pay for services over time.
+They may be willing to reduce the fees associated with various services or allow you to pay for services over time.
+Also check out our list of organizations that help pay for veterinary bills, as that may be another way you can cut down on the cost of your dog’s medical care.

 Local pet stores – especially those of the mom-and-pop variety – may be willing to give discounts to people having trouble affording their pet’s needs.
 They may also be able to give you a heads up regarding upcoming sales, clearance events, or similar promotions.